 What is Early Orthodontic treatment?

-The enthusiasm felt by our Dr. Panucci, Dr. Jackfert and their team about Early Orthodontic Treatment is evident in any discussion, and its benefits cannot be matched!
+The enthusiasm felt by our Doctor's and team about Early Orthodontic Treatment is evident in any discussion, and its benefits cannot be matched!
 The general dental community and our patients clearly recognize the valuable benefits obtained by this early treatment.

 Early treatment enables the top and bottom jaws to be precisely aligned as they develop; jaw size is coordinated with tooth size.
 Each child's growth potential is maximized so that all of the permanent teeth have room to come in naturally.
 In most cases, future problems such as extractions, impacted teeth and jaw surgeries are avoided!